in-op/SystemExtensions/README.md

 ### Jagged Array
 The `JaggedArray` class provides static methods for initializing
-1D-5D arrays with various
+1D-5D arrays with initial items.
-initial items.
-Arrays can be initialized with a given value type instance, new instances of a class, or the return value of a `Func<T>`.
+Arrays can be initialized
+with a given value type instance, new instances of a class, or the return value of a `Func<T>`.
-Principle examples are given below.
+The examples given below are for
-2D arrays are used in the examples for simplicity, be aware `Create` is overloaded to take anywhere between
-1-5 int parameters to define the length of each dimension.
+2D arrays, but be aware they
+are overloaded for anywhere
+from 1-5 dimensions.
 ```c#
 JaggedArray.Create<T>(int x, int y)
 ```
-Returns a 2D array of lengths x, y.
+Returns a 2D array where the outer array is of length x, and each inner array is of length y.
 Each element is initialized to T's default value.
 ```c#
 JaggedArray.Create<T>(int x, int y, T val)
 ```
-Returns a 2D array of lengths x, y.
+Returns a 2D array where the outer array is of length x, and each inner array is of length y.
-If T is a value type, each element is initialized to the input val.
+If T is a value type, each element is initialized to the input val (all value types should be immutable!).
 If T is an object type, each element is initialized to a new instance of T using the default constructor.
 ```c#
 JaggedArray.Create<T>(int x, int y, Func<T> func)
 ```
-Returns a 2D array of lengths x, y.
+Returns a 2D array where the outer array is of length x, and each inner array is of length y.
-Each element is initialized to the return value of `func`.
+Each element is initialized by invoking the `func`.

 ### Copying
-The `Copying` namespace defines extension methods for copying collections items, and an interface for producing deep copies.
+The `Copying` namespace defines
+`DeepCopy()` extension methods for the following collections:
+* T[]
+* Dictionary<TKey, TValue>
+* HashSet<T>
+* List<T>

+It also defines an interface
+for producing deep copies
+for your own types:
 ```c#
 public interface ICopyable<T>
 {
     T DeepCopy()
 }
 ```
-Interface for making deep copies of an instance.
-Each supported collection defines an extension method with the same name and signature.
-Supported collections:
-* Array
-* Dictionary
-* HashSet
-* List<T>
+Make sure when your types implement
+`ICopyable` that the generic type T is set to the type itself (like
+`IEquatable`).

+Custom types that implement the `ICopyable` interface can interop with the collections' `DeepCopy()` methods.
+If the collection's generic type is your custom type, it will safely execute
+`DeepCopy()`.
+If however you make a `List<MyTypeThatDoesntImplementDeepCopy>`, it will throw a NotImplementedException and warn you that your type does not include a definition for `DeepCopy`.

 ### Random
 The `Random` namespace provides